DNA-PKcs

-DNA-dependent protein kinase, catalytic subunit, also known as DNA-PKcs, is an enzyme that in humans is encoded by the gene designated as PRKDC or XRCC7.
+DNA-dependent protein kinase catalytic subunit, also known as DNA-PKcs, is an enzyme that plays a crucial role in repairing DNA double-strand breaks and has a number of other DNA housekeeping functions.
+In humans it is encoded by the gene designated as PRKDC or XRCC7.
 DNA-PKcs belongs to the phosphatidylinositol 3-kinase-related kinase protein family.
-The DNA-Pkcs protein is a serine/threonine protein kinase comprising a single polypeptide chain of 4,128 amino acids.
+The DNA-Pkcs protein is a serine/threonine protein kinase consisting of a single polypeptide chain of 4,128 amino acids.

 Function

 DNA-PKcs is the catalytic subunit of a nuclear DNA-dependent serine/threonine protein kinase called DNA-PK.
 The second component is the autoimmune antigen Ku.
 On its own, DNA-PKcs is inactive and relies on Ku to direct it to DNA ends and trigger its kinase activity.
 DNA-PKcs is required for the non-homologous end joining (NHEJ) pathway of DNA repair, which rejoins double-strand breaks.
 It is also required for V(D)J recombination, a process that utilizes NHEJ to promote immune system diversity.
-DNA-PKcs knockout mice have severe combined immunodeficiency due to their V(D)J recombination defect.

 Many proteins have been identified as substrates for the kinase activity of DNA-PK.
 Autophosphorylation of DNA-PKcs appears to play a key role in NHEJ and is thought to induce a conformational change that allows end processing enzymes to access the ends of the double-strand break.
 DNA-PK also cooperates with ATR and ATM to phosphorylate proteins involved in the DNA damage checkpoint.

+Disease

+DNA-PKcs knockout mice have severe combined immunodeficiency due to their V(D)J recombination defect.
+Natural analogs of this knockout happen in mice, horses and dogs, also causing SCID.
+Human SCID usually have other causes, but two cases related to mutations in this gene are also known.